sdc-china/IDA-doc/_posts/2018-01-05-create custom js command.md

    ![][test_add_js_command]

-6. You can in the following new added case step reference previoius js variable
+6. You can  reference previoius js variable in the following case steps

    ![][test_js_casestep]